 The origin of music is often related to an explosion of the cognitive capabilities of Homo sapiens 50,000-60,000 years ago: paintings, ornaments and burials are clear evidences from that moment.
 As part of other artistic and symbolic expressions, music contributed to the maintenance of larger social networks and the expansion of modern humans.

-What was the music used for?
-There are several hypotheses:
+What was the earliest music used for?
+Some hypotheses are: